-This will be the first—and last—Skynyrd autobiography, and therefore your only opportunity to read the truth about the rise and fall of one of America’s greatest rock ‘n’ roll bands.
+This will be the first—and possibly last—Skynyrd autobiography, and therefore your only opportunity to read the truth about the rise and fall of one of America’s greatest rock ‘n’ roll bands.
 I was honored to help Artimus put it all together, trailing him across the South with my pencil and writing pad for several years.
 But every word, every semicolon in the book is his.
 It’s a breathless, 100,000-word-plus ride through

 The book’s image is a reproduction of a photo that can be found inside the Street Survivors album.

-By the way, Artimus and I had fun working on his family tree.
-Eventually we ended up with 549 names going back to the Kogers of southern Germany in the 16th Century.
+By the way, Artimus and I are still having fun working on his family tree.
+We are currently at 600+ names going back to the Kogers of southern Germany in the 16th Century.
 Artimus’ southern American roots begin in about 1800 with Coonrod Pile (depicted below in a tiny portion of the tree; click on it for a bigger version).